 To receive payment and have the largest amount left over when you collect it, give TransferWise a try.
 That way, your money will be converted at the real exchange rate - the same one you’ll find on Google - and that should put more money back into your pocket.

 The TransferWise multi-currency Borderless account is probably best suited to your needs.
 A borderless account allows you to have “local bank” status in either the EU, UK, or US, but reside in a different country, and send, manage, or receive money through the account in dozens of currencies, including Emirates dirhams.
+You can also create and send your invoices by using our downloadable free invoice templates, and use an independent contractor agreement template to make your work official.

 One of the most attractive aspects of the Dubai Free Zone model is that all income is tax-exempt for the first 50 years a business is in operation.
 The UAE draws most of its income from taxing the oil and finance industries, and leaves others alone.
 That means that all of the income you make from your freelance work stays in your pocket.